 Even so, one has a further surprise.
 One looks to drawings for the origin of a mythic genius, and yet many come only after the corresponding painting, not as a work in germination or in progress.
 Artists have many reasons to copy their own paintings, in drawings or as prints.
 It can mean more income, for one thing. van Gogh uses copies as gifts, too, to nurture his relationship with fellow artists.
 Yet I prefer to see them as one more sign of a dedicated artist, always taking stock, always trying to assess what he has done, how he has done it, and where it may lead.

 Cliché 5: the visionary.
 For a final cliché, to sum up all that came before, consider what might set him apart from his contemporaries.
 Compared to Claude Monet, for example, he has the appeal of the great artistic persona, imposing his vision on what he sees.
-Compared to Paul Cézanne or Georges Seurat, he has the spontaneity and the courage to let loose, rather than reassembling every shape and every perceptual cue.
+Compared to Paul Cézanne or Georges Seurat and Seurat drawings, he has the spontaneity and the courage to let loose, rather than reassembling every shape and every perceptual cue.
 Here van Gogh stands comfortably between Monet's connection to the past and Cézanne's to the future, with less questioning of each.

 However, Monet's objectivity does not necessary mean an artist's withdrawal from the scene.
 It does not translate so easily into a respectful naturalism.
 One sees his style and imprint on Modernism in the near uniformity of his surfaces, the near erasure of subject matter, and the near subordination of one scene to works in series and in an artistic movement.
 Conversely, Cézanne takes every struggle personally.
 When he adopts entire scenes from Edouard Manet or Camille Pissarro, it suggests a struggle to understand himself in relation to his elders.
 Whether facing a female nude, a plaster cupid, a mountain, or his wife's blank expression, he keeps letting his investment show.